Our career services professionals offer a range of opportunities to practice interviewing, get feedback and interact with employers at events.

 - Enhance your interview preparation skills and conduct informational interviews

-- Develop connections to UMD School of Public Policy alumni and other policy professionals
+- Develop connections to the School alumni and other policy professionals

 Our events connect our campus community with alumni and employers.
 View upcoming career events to expand your network, skills and expertise.